-Use Case 2
+Use Case 2: Weapons

 In Figure X and Figure X, the flow diagram of UC2 is depicted, either with or without showing the “Novel applications” panel, respectively.
 Apart from some slight differences (e.g. some modules may be more useful in UC1 than in UC2), UC2 workflow is similar to UC1, in terms of modules interaction.